 According to research, 1080p is still the most popular standard in PC gaming, confirming the earlier data from Steam, which claimed that only 6 per cent of Steam users play at resolutions higher than 1080p.
 Sadly, we don't have detailed info since the full access to research costs thousands of dollars.

-Wccftech shared some details in their article where they claim that 41 per cent of installed CPUs are AMD's products.
+Wccftech shared some details in where they claim that 41 per cent of installed CPUs are AMD's products.
 This is not surprising since AMD's Ryzen CPUs have been on the rise in the last few years and according to some predictions, 2020 could be another great year for AMD.

 As for the graphics cards, AMD will have to work hard to stay close to Nvidia.
 This will not be an easy task as the majority of participants plan to purchase Nvidia's newest graphics cards.